Bobby Witt Jr. Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.22 team ERA that ranks 17th across all MLB pitching staffs.
+- The Orioles' 4.17 team ERA ranks 16th among all MLB pitching staffs.

+- Orioles pitchers combine to surrender 72 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.